Wilson Sonsini Goodrich & Rosati - The Inside View

 Recruitment

-Law Schools attending for OCIs in 2022: Berkeley, Boston College, Boston University, BYU, Colorado, Chicago, Columbia, Cornell, Duke, George Mason, George Washington, Georgetown, Harvard, Howard, Michigan, Northwestern, NYU, Penn, Stanford, University of Texas, UCLA, USC, , UVA, UW, Yale.
+Law Schools attending for OCIs in 2025: Berkeley, Chicago, Duke, Georgetown, Harvard, Howard, Michigan, NYU, Penn, Stanford, University of Washington.

-Summer associate profile: We look for candidates who are enthusiastic about working at our firm and for our client base and have a solid understanding of what we do and the practices we have.
-Given our extensive work for technology, life sciences, renewable energy, and other growth companies at all stages of development, we are particularly interested in candidates who want to work for those companies.
-We are also interested in candidates who have the requisite scientific expertise for one of our IP practices.
-Depending on the experience, we typically prefer candidates with prior work experience.
-Given our particular client base and entrepreneurial orientation, work experience for technology, life sciences, renewable energy, or other growth companies is particularly valuable, as is experience starting a company or student organization.
-We also value experience in management consulting, accounting, paralegal roles and similar types of backgrounds.
+Summer associate profile: We seek candidates who are enthusiastic about working at our firm and for our client base, with a solid understanding of our practices.
+Given our extensive work with technology, life sciences, renewable energy, and other growth companies at all stages of development, we are particularly interested in candidates who want to work with these companies.
+We are also interested in candidates who have the requisite scientific expertise for our IP practices.
+Depending on their experience, we typically prefer candidates with prior work experience.
+Given our client base and entrepreneurial orientation, experience in technology, life sciences, renewable energy, or other growth companies is particularly valuable, as is experience in starting a company or student organization.
+We also value backgrounds in management consulting, accounting, paralegal roles, and similar fields

 Social media